 If you live in a cold climate and are considering raising chickens, you’re going to need to get cold hardy chicken breeds to ensure the success of your flock.
 Many chicken breeds are bred specifically for their ability to withstand and even thrive in cold temperatures.

 The best cold hardy chicken breeds are those with small combs and wattles and plenty of meat on their bones.
-These larger chickens are more likely to acclimate to cold temperatures than svelt and skinny birds as they have more fat and muscle to protect them from the cold.
+These larger chickens are more likely to acclimate to cold temperatures than skinny birds as they have more fat and muscle to protect them from the cold.

 Chickens are susceptible to getting frostbite on their exposed skin in the winter.
 Chickens with a large comb and wattles are more likely to get frostbite because their body has a hard time regulating the temperature.
 For this reason, our recommended cold hardy chicken breeds have small comb and wattles.